-- A. "City" shall mean the City of San Leandro. - B. "Department" shall mean the Department of Finance or other City department or agency as the City Manager may designate. - C. "Employee" shall mean any person who: - 1.
-In a calendar week performs at least two (2) hours of work for an Employer within the geographic boundaries of the City; and - 2.
-Qualifies as an employee entitled to payment of a minimum wage from any employer under the California minimum wage law, as provided under Section 1197 of the California Labor Code and wage orders published by the California Industrial Welfare Commission, or is a participant in a Welfare-to-Work Program. - D. "Employer" shall mean any person, including corporate officers or executives, as defined in Section 18 of the California Labor Code, who directly or indirectly through any other person, including through the services of a temporary employment agency, staffing agency, subcontractor or similar entity, employs or exercises control over the wages, hours or working conditions of any Employee, or any person receiving or holding a business license under Chapter 2-2 of the San Leandro Municipal Code. - E. "Minimum Wage" shall have the meaning set forth in Section 4-35-400 of this Chapter. - F. "Nonprofit Corporation" shall mean a nonprofit corporation, duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation and (if a foreign corporation) in good standing under the laws of the State of California, which corporation has established and maintains valid nonprofit status under Section 501(c)(3) of the United States Internal Revenue Code of 1986, as amended, and all rules and regulations promulgated under such Section, or any non-profit educational organization gualified under Section 23701(d) of the Revenue and Taxation Code. - G. "Welfare-to-Work Program" shall mean the CalWORKS Program, County Adult Assistance Program (CAAP) that includes the Personal Assisted Employment Services (PAES) Program, and General Assistance Program, and any successor programs that are substantially similar to them.
+A. "City" shall mean the City of San Leandro.

+B. "Department" shall mean the Department of Finance or other City department or agency as the City Manager may designate.

+C. "Employee" shall mean any person who:

+1. In a calendar week performs at least two (2) hours of work for an Employer within the geographic boundaries of the City; and

+2. Qualifies as an employee entitled to payment of a minimum wage from any employer under the California minimum wage law, as provided under Section 1197 of the California Labor Code and wage orders published by the California Industrial Welfare Commission, or is a participant in a Welfare-to-Work Program.

+D. "Small Employer" shall mean any person, including corporate officers or executives, as defined in Section 18 of the California Labor Code, receiving or holding a business license through Chapter 2-2 of the San Leandro Municipal Code who directly or indirectly through any other person, including through the services of a temporary employment agency, staffing agency, subcontractor or similar entity, employs or exercises control over the wages, hours or working conditions of 25 or less Employees.

+"Large Employer" shall mean any person, including corporate officers or executives, as defined in Section 18 of the California Labor Code, receiving or holding a business license through Chapter 2-2 of the San Leandro Municipal Code, who directly or indirectly through any other person, including through the services of a temporary employment agency, staffing agency, subcontractor or similar entity, employs or exercises control over the wages, hours or working conditions of 26 or more Employees, or who have more than 10 establishments globally, as determined by the Finance Director, which includes but is not limited to franchises as that term is defined by California Corporations Code section 31005.

+Unless otherwise noted, the term "Employers" shall mean Large Employers and Small Employers, collectively.

+E. "Minimum Wage" shall have the meaning set forth in Section 4-35-400 of this Chapter.

+F. "Welfare-to-Work Program" shall mean the CalWORKS Program, County Adult Assistance Program (CAAP) that includes the Personal Assisted Employment Services (PAES) Program, and General Assistance Program, and any successor programs that are substantially similar to them.